physine/Table-Converter/README.md

     enter "dotnet run"

-    from within the \assignments\assignment-01-15458382\tabconv folder
+    from within the \tabconv folder

 The output file will appear in the \assignments\assignment-01-15458382\tabconv folder.